shangguandong1996/FindIT2/README.md

 ## Document

-If you want to download development version from github and view vignettes using `browseVignettes(FindIT2)`, your R version should be 4.0 or greater according to this [issue](https://github.com/Bioconductor/BiocStyle/issues/78) because I
+If you want to download development version and view vignettes using `browseVignettes(FindIT2)`, your R version should be 4.0 or greater according to this [issue](https://github.com/Bioconductor/BiocStyle/issues/78) because I